lucidrains/audiolm-pytorch/README.md

 soundstream = SoundStream(
     codebook_size = 1024,
     rq_num_quantizers = 8,
     rq_groups = 2,                      # this paper proposes using multi-headed residual vector quantization - https://arxiv.org/abs/2305.02765
-    attn_window_size = 128,       # local attention receptive field at bottleneck
+    use_lookup_free_quantizer = True,   # whether to use residual lookup free quantization attn_window_size = 128,             # local attention receptive field at bottleneck
     attn_depth = 2                      # 2 local attention transformer blocks - the soundstream folks were not experts with attention, so i took the liberty to add some. encodec went with lstms, but attention should be better
 )

 trainer = SoundStreamTrainer(